 - Which businesses need a buy-sell agreement?
 All businesses that have more than one owner should have a buy-sell agreement in place.

 - What happens if the company cannot afford the buyout?
 This is something that needs to be thought of when the agreement is drafted.
-Allowing for a payment plan over a lump sum requirement, requiring a life or disability insurance policy on all members, and setting up a sinking fund are all ways to ensure that the business will be able to cover its expenses when a buyout is needed.
+Allowing for a payment plan in lieu of a lump-sum requirement, requiring a life or disability insurance policy on all members, and setting up a sinking fund are all ways to ensure that the business will be able to cover its expenses when a buyout is needed.

 - How does divorce affect the business?
 In a community property state like Texas, spouses may receive a portion of the business in a divorce.
 A properly drafted agreement will determine whether the spouse will be allowed to maintain that interest, or whether they must sell it back to the business.